TrueBlocks/trueblocks-core/docs/content/chifra/admin.md

 Notes:
   - The --touch option may only be used for blocks after the latest scraped block (if any).
 It will be snapped back to the latest snap_to block.
+  - This command requires your RPC to provide trace data.
+See the README for more information.
 ```

 Data models produced by this tool: